For Sale: 1984 Cary 50 Project $50,000

-If you’re interested in purchasing the hull only for $9,000, with the fuel tanks, radar arch, and engine hatch with hatch power unit, I will remove the engines, drives and most all other equipment.
+If you’re interested in purchasing the hull only for $4,000, which includes the fuel tanks, radar arch, and engine hatch with power unit, I will remove the engines, drives and most all other equipment.
 The bare hull weighs 18,000 lbs. and is in very good condition.

-I have had many emails asking for the price of the other equipment currently installed.
+I have had a few emails asking for the price of the other equipment currently installed in the hull.
+Keep in mine that I will not sell any of this equipment until the hull is sold.
 Below is a breakdown of my asking prices:

 1. Twin Volvo TAMD74EDC diesels $25,000 pair.

 Year: 2000, under warranty until 2007.
 I bought them in 2005 with 300 hours.
 I have new electronic throttle and shift controls, gage packages and cables.
 SN: 2071119472, 2071116741.

 2. New Twin Disc Gears: MG5065A $7000 pair.

 7 degree down angle, 2.07:1 ratio, 0 hours.

 3. Twin Arneson ASD12 drives with Rolla props. $20,000 pair.